jrjml/jrjml.github.io/gifts_and_donations/gifts-and-donations.md

 #### 2. Donation of Library Materials

 Books or other library materials purchased by the donor for presentation to the Library will be accepted provided they meet the Library's selection criteria.
 The decision to add a particular item to the collection rests with the Library Director.
-Materials which do not meet the Library's selection criteria shall be disposed of at the discretion of hte Library.
-Means of disposing of items not added to the collection in sale, donation to other institutions, and when necessary, destruction.
+Materials which do not meet the Library's selection criteria shall be disposed of at the discretion of the Library.
+Means of disposing of items not added to the collection include sale, donation to other institutions, and when necessary, destruction.
 Proceeds from materials offered at the Library book sale benefit the Library collection in general and/or other Library projects and services.

 The Library Director can supply, upon request, a list of needed materials for consideration by the donor.
 The Library issues a receipt for items donated upon request but does not establish a monetary value for the donation.
 Receipt shows total items donated, not an inventory.
 If appropriate, gift book plates will be affixed to donated materials in order to satisfy a donor's request.
 Patrons wishing to receive a gift acknowledgement should leave his/her name, address, and description of donation.